Gluten Causes Ataxia (Unstable Gait or Poor Balance)

 Gluten is certainly a busy little protein – it wrecks havoc in almost every known system in the human body.
 Unfortunately, the logical assumption is if a food is bothering your body, you would likely feel a digestive complaint.
 Why do I say unfortunately?
 Simply because it’s completely false, particularly in the case of gluten sensitivity and celiac disease.

-Ataxia (unstable gain or poor balance) is one of the two most common neurological manifestations of gluten sensitivity.
-While research makes the connection between ataxia and gluten going back to 1996, a typical neurologist today will not have gluten intolerance on his or her list of possible causes when a patient arrives complaining of symptoms associated with ataxia.
+Ataxia (unstable gait or poor balance) is one of the two most common neurological manifestations of gluten sensitivity.
+While research makes the connection between ataxia and gluten going back to 1996, a typical neurologist today will not have gluten on his or her list of possible causes when a patient arrives complaining of symptoms associated with ataxia.

 • The prevalence of gluten-caused ataxia was 20% among all patients with ataxia